jaredLunde/lunde/packages/create-react-app/lib/shared/README.inst.md

 | --config <config> | -c  | `string` | The path to a Webpack config.
 Defaults to `webpack.config.js` |

 ### analyze
-Runs Webpack bundle analyzer on your production build
+Runs `webpack-bundle-analyzer` on your production build

 ## 🚥 QA scripts